modelon-community/impact-client-python/docs/source/setup.rst

 It may also be stored in a credentials file named ``api.key`` located in the directory ``.impact`` in the users home folder.
-The client class will look for the key there if the key is neither passed as an argument nor set as an environment variable.
+The client class will look for the key there if the key is not set as an environment variable.

 This file is used by the client to store the key in interactive mode and might be overwritten, see :ref:`interactive-mode`.